TehKitti/Maunz/README.md

 *about - Gives information about Maunz such as version and uptime.

 *accinfo {username} - Gives you full information about any Minecraft account.

+*chans - Lists the channels that Maunz is currently in.

 _*disable_ - Disables Maunz.